 6. Department stores and retailers like Amazon are, in a sense, making Black Friday extinct, since they promote sales events leading up to and following the date on Cyber Monday.

-7. Some retailers, such as REI, are intentionally closing their stores the day after Thanksgiving in order to let their employees be with family.
+7. Some retailers, such as REI, are taking counter-cultural measures and intentionally closing their stores the day after Thanksgiving in order to let their employees be with family.